What Comprises a Bitcoin Fullnode Implementation

 - Verifies that within the blockchain, no transactional output has been double-spent.

 Fullnodes as described above (there are other rules as well, but they fall outside the scope of this post) are effectively active participants in the bitcoin network.
 These nodes are constantly validating whether transactions/blocks are following all consensus rules.
-They can also serve the purpose of relaying blocks to other fullnodes in the network (if port-forwarding is enabled, more on this further down).
+They can also serve the purpose of relaying blocks to other fullnodes in the network (if port-forwarding is enabled, more on this further down, but this is not a direct requirement to be considered a fullnode).
 These are the requirements that ensure that bitcoin’s blockchain remains immutable (unalterable), and its security intact.

-The current blockchain database size, once fully downloaded and validated, is currently ~110gb (historical size data can be found, here)
+The current blockchain database size, once fully downloaded and validated, is currently ~180gb (historical size data can be found, here)

-A good fullnode implementation will always ensure they’re are wholly compliant during development with the current consensus rules present in the reference implementation of bitcoin (commonly known as Bitcoin Core).
-Since there is no formal specification for bitcoin at present, the reference client is commonly referenced as the go-to specification for the majority of bitcoin developers.
+Since there is no formal specification for bitcoin at present, the reference client (commonly known as Bitcoin Core) is often referenced as the go-to specification for the majority of bitcoin developers.
+This ensures your implementation remains wholly compliant, and does not fork-off the network.

 Optional Requirements: Some fullnodes help to relay transactional information to other nodes, and are usually run by services such as exchanges, block explorers, and miners (often referred to as “Economic Fullnodes”).